CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 14a. Defining Classes/README.md

 When a member of some class is declared with access level `internal`, then this element from the class **can be accessed from every class in the same assembly** (i.e. in the same project in Visual Studio), but not from classes outside it (i.e. from other projects in Visual Studio – from the same solution or from a different solution).

-Not that if we have a Visual Studio project, all classes in it are from the same assembly and classes defined in different Visual Studio projects (in the same or in a different solution) are from different assemblies.
+Note that if we have a Visual Studio project, all classes in it are from the same assembly and classes defined in different Visual Studio projects (in the same or in a different solution) are from different assemblies.

 Below is the explanation about the access level `internal`: